 Once in a while, though, something the creators intended as a joke was noticed and overanalyzed to death by crazy fans, like the Dharma Shark, who was then jokingly named "Ezra James Sharkington" by Damon Lindelof and Carlton Cuse, and popped back up in a sixth-season episode, presumably as a Shout-Out to said crazy fans.

 The Mentalist: The episode "Seeing Red" briefly flashed a computers screen showing the charitable contributions of a wealthy murder victim.
 She wrote checks for "Organization for the fight to end Women's Suffrage", "Society for Teaching English to Americans", and "P.A.N.I.C.
 (People Against Namining Infants Chad)".

-Newswipe: In Charlie Brooker's show, there's a bit where a list of the G20 bodies scroll across the screen, too fast to read.
+In Newswipe, there's a bit where a list of the G20 bodies scroll across the screen, too fast to read.
 Slowing it down reveals that it says "..SPAIN THE NETHERLANDS THE NEW PARTNERSHIP FOR AFRICA'S DEVELOPMENT BOTTOM LAND NO NOT REALLY WE MADE THAT ONE UP AND YOU BOTHERED TO PAUSE THIS TO READ THE PHRASE "BOTTOM LAND" WHAT A DISMAL LITTLE PRICK YOU ARE THE ASSOCIATION OF SOUTH EAST ASIAN NATIONS THE EUROPEAN COMMISSION..."